nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 * Application local identity - Used by the application modules.
   The currently selected application local identity and its state are presented to the user by the :ref:`nrf_desktop_led_state`.
-* Bluetooth local identity - Used by the :ref:`zephyr:bluetooth` API.
+* Bluetooth local identity - Used by Zephyr's :ref:`zephyr:bluetooth` API.
   Every Bluetooth local identity uses its own Bluetooth address and Identity Resolving Key (IRK).
   From the remote device's perspective, every Bluetooth local identity of a given peripheral is observed as a separate Bluetooth device.